Monowheel: Variants and related vehicles

 There have been many proposals for variants or uses, such as a horse-drawn monowheel or a monowheel tank.

 An electric monowheel called Dynasphere was tested in 1932 in the United Kingdom.

 In 1971, an American inventor named Kerry McLean built his first monocycle (aka monowheel).
 In 2000, he built a larger version, the McLean Rocket Roadster powered by a Buick V-8 engine, which subsequently crashed in 2001 during the initial test run.
 McLean survived and proceeded to build over 25 different variations of his version of the monocycle, from pedal powered models, 5HP models, all the way up to V8 powered models.
 In 2010, Nokia used two of McLean's monocycles in their commercials promoting the new Nokia SatNav smartphone.

 One variant called a RIOT wheel was presented at Burning Man in 2003.
 It involves the passengers sitting in front of the wheel and being balanced by a heavy counterweight inside the wheel.
 Rather than the typical ring drive, this vehicle is powered through a sprocket attached to the spokes.

 A company in the Netherlands began taking custom orders for a monocycle variant called the Wheelsurf in 2007.

 A related vehicle is the diwheel or the dicycle, in which the rider is suspended between or inside of a pair of large wheels placed side by side.
-An example of this would be the character Axel from the Twisted Metal series of video games published by Sony.